 TFOCS can scale to larger model sizes than CVX.
 However, it is not a modeling framework—it requires all models to be manually converted to one of its standard forms.
 Therefore, it requires more expertise to use than CVX.

-TFOCS was conceived and written by Stephen Becker, Emmanuel J. Candès and Michael Grant, and is jointly owned by CVX Research and CalTech.
-It is free for use in academic, non-profit, and U.S. government institutions.
-Other uses require securing a license in advance from CalTech.
+TFOCS was conceived and written by Stephen Becker, Emmanuel J. Candès and Michael Grant, and is jointly owned by CVX Research and Caltech.
+It has been made freely available for both academic and commercial use under a BSD 3-Clause license.